stwomack/pcf-hugo-workshop/content/post/lab-6.md

 ````
 $ fly -t aws pipelines // This will list all the pipelines

+$ fly -t aws unpause-pipeline -p studentXXX-flight-school  // this will unpause the pipeline.
+You can also press play in the web ui

 $ fly -t aws trigger-job --job studentXXX-flight-school/test-app
 ````